guidok91/spark-structured-streaming-kafka/README.md

 ## Running instructions
 Run the following commands in order:
+* `make setup` to install the Spark Structured Streaming app on a local Python env.
 * `make kafka-up` to start local Kafka in Docker.
 * `make kafka-create-topic` to create the Kafka topic we will use.
-* `make kafka-produce-test-events` to write messages to the topic (press `Ctrl-C` to exit).
+* `make kafka-produce-test-events` to start writing messages to the topic.

-* `make setup` to create a local Python venv and install the Spark Structured Streaming app.
+On a separate console, run:
 * `make streaming-app-run` to start the Spark Structured Streaming app.

-Check the output dataset:
+You can check the output dataset by running:
 ```python
 $ poetry run pyspark
 >>> df = spark.read.parquet("data_lake/sink")